 Ceren also got to dance with her childhood idol, the legendary Turkish bellydancer Nesrin Topkapi, who attracted students from Japan and other far ends of the earth.

 Finding and connecting with mentors be they dancers, painters, musicians, writers or any artist, is water for those of us seeking growth.
 We need so much water when we are wandering the desert.
-Fortunately, we come across oases, people who follow their creativity, like Ceren who are there to inspire us.
+Fortunately, we come across oases, people who care for their craft and teach from the heart, with generosity.

 “My insatiable desire to try out new forms of dance, movement and expression took me from ballroom dance to modern dance, from flamenco to African dance, from modern dance to Argentine tango…each and every form of dance opened up a new world for expression, a new set of challenges for my body…and mind, which really helps you grow multidimensionally.”

 Fears and anxieties will put out the fire so a positive mindset is a must.
-I cultivate this through the conscious use of social media to connect with others who are creating each and every day.
+I cultivate this through the conscious use of social media to connect with people like Ceren who are creating each and every day.

-In her personal life, Ceren practices “somatic” or “embodiment” coaching, where she utilizes movement and body awareness as a tool for self-discovery and goal setting which are excellent ways to ensure that the fire within remains strong.
+In her personal life, Ceren practices “somatic” or “embodiment” coaching, where she utilizes movement and body awareness as a tool for self-discovery and goal setting.

 Even if you’re a writer or a painter, and feel you don’t need to use your whole body for your art, it would benefit to connect with your body.
 I found that there’s an intimate link between our body, mind and spirit.
 I don’t know how else to explain how a brisk walk brings so many new ideas to me which sets my heart racing or how Yoga opens me up to new ways of looking at the world.